What is a Chamber of Commerce and what does it do?

-The Chamber's staff of 75 full-time professionals are here to provide you and your business with dedicated resources, programming and benefits, designed to grow your business.
+The Chamber's staff of over 60 full-time professionals are here to provide you and your business with dedicated resources, programming and benefits, designed to grow your business.
 The Chamber is organized into the following departments to best serve you.
 Browse departments and staff

 How can I get visitor information?